guillaumetremeau/shootings/README.md

-# Getting Started with Create React App
+# Shootings

+This project is a test for handling basic data on React of shootings, includes basic authentication.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).